COSSAS/SOARCA/docs/content/en/docs/concepts/_index.md

 A CACAO playbook is a structured document that outlines a series of orchestrated actions to address specific security events, incidents, or other security-related activities.
 These playbooks allow for the automation of security steps.

-Example of repetive tasks that might be automated using a CACAO Playbook might be:
+Examples of repetitive tasks that might be automated using a CACAO Playbook might be:

 - Investigate the cause of security events.
 - Mitigate threats effectively.
 - Remediate vulnerabilities.

-By following CACAO playbooks specification, organizations can enhance their automated response capabilities, foster collaboration, and ensure consistentcy of playbooks across diverse technological solutions.
+By following CACAO playbook specifications, organizations can enhance their automated response capabilities, foster collaboration, and ensure consistency of playbooks across diverse technological solutions.

 More information can be found in our [primer on playbooks](/docs/concepts/executable-playbooks).

 ### SOARCA Fin(s): Extending the core capabilities

 SOARCA can be extended with custom extensions or rather so-called FIN (inspired by the majestic orca).
 A fin can integrate with the SOARCA core.
 (Technical descriptions of the components can be found [here]()).
-Fins communicate with our SOARCA core using pre-defined MQTT protocol.
+Fins communicate with our SOARCA core using a pre-defined MQTT protocol.